UKPLab/sentence-transformers/docs/sentence_transformer/usage/efficiency.rst

          </ul>
       </li>
    </ul>
    Performance ratio: The same models and hardware was used.
+We compare the performance against the performance of PyTorch with fp32, i.e. the default backend and precision.
    <ul>
       <li>
          <b>Evaluation: </b>